What is a competitive entry major?

 Do I have to start classes the summer after I am accepted?

-Yes, the nursing program begins in the summer and everyone in the new accepted cohort must be present.
-The summer semester is eight weeks in duration.
+No, the nursing program begins in the Fall and/or Spring.
 During the second summer of the program, students will stay and complete one week of pediatric clinical rotation.
 The rest of that summer they can use for a nursing internship or additional coursework needed for graduation.

 When do students typically apply to nursing?

 Students are eligible to apply once all pre-nursing coursework is completed or in progress by the time of application to the four-year BSN program.
-Students may enter the program with no more than three credits of general education courses outstanding and NUR 472 to be incorporated into their four-year BSN course scheduling if accepted into the program.
-For many students, this is during their sophomore year on campus.
+Students must have all general education courses completed, with the exception of Writing II, prior to beginning BSN coursework.

 Can I take additional course work not listed on the BSN curriculum page?